niteshwadhwa/CMPE-272-Spark-Project/README.md

 Step 5 : In notebook,wait for kernel to get start,once kernel get start,do step by step execution of the program.

+Note : Change your dataset name accordingly, I have used it as clinvar_result_Final.csv